Fiveable

 Third-party vendors pose significant security risks to organizations.
 From data breaches to compliance violations, the potential for harm is vast.
 Understanding these risks is crucial for protecting sensitive information and maintaining business continuity.

 Assessing and managing third-party security risks involves a multi-faceted approach.
 This includes identifying critical assets, evaluating vendor security postures, conducting risk assessments, and implementing mitigation strategies.
-Regular audits and are key to maintaining a robust security program.
+Regular audits and ongoing monitoring are key to maintaining a robust security program.

 Assessing Third-Party Security Risks